Little Forest

-Little Forest (リトル・フォレスト, Ritoru Foresuto) is a Japanese slice of life manga series written and illustrated by Daisuke Igarashi.
-It was adapted into a two-part Japanese live action film released on August 30, 2014, and on February 14, 2015.
-Part 1 film "Little Forest: Summer/Autumn" was screened in the Culinary Zinema (Film and gastronomy) section at the 2014 San Sebastián International Film Festival, part 2 film "Little Forest: Winter/Spring" was screened in the Kulinarisches Kino (Culinary Cinema) section at the 2015 Berlin International Film Festival.
-It was also adapted into a Korean live action film which released on February 28, 2018, and into a South Korean TV series, which premiered on August 12, 2019.
+Little Forest (リトル・フォレスト, Ritoru Foresuto) is a Japanese manga series written and illustrated by Daisuke Igarashi.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from October 2002 to May 2005, with its chapters collected in two tankōbon volumes.
+A two-part live action film adaptation premiered in Japan in August 2014 and February 2015, and a live action Korean adaptation was released in February 2018.

 Plot

 The manga is set in the Tōhoku region.
-It is about a young girl who returned to Tōhoku, her hometown, after a series of heartbreaking encounters that had happened to her life in the big city.
+It is about a young girl named Ichiko who returned to Tōhoku, her hometown, after a series of heartbreaking encounters that had happened to her life in the big city.
 She returned to her and her mother's old house, farming the land and living in accordance with the changing four seasons.
 Later, she received a letter from her mother and decided to try to "make it" in the city again before settling down and living as a farmer permanently in Tōhoku.